robertovg/robertovgGatsbyjs/src/posts/2018-03-22-moving-this-site-to-gatsby.md

 Then later, of course, I arrived at the point of having to deploy the site and you find [Netlify](https://www.netlify.com), well then is when you are really not able to believe it, so good.
 I promise the best way to explain it, is just to try it.

 I'll update if I have to change my page engine again, but honestly, I'm keen to try out the possibilities we could get with this stack, and this blog is just the beginning.

+Additionally I prepared a README file in the [website repo](https://github.com/robertovg/robertovgGatsbyjs) to explain the problems and the solutions I implemented in the site, just if someone is interested, I will continue updating it while I update the page.